Skip to content

 Do I need to change my server-side API calls for 3DS?

-No. When 3DS is processed through the Tokenizer, the authentication data is linked to the token.
+No. When 3DS runs through Tokenizer, the authentication data is linked to the token.
 Your server uses the token in the standard transaction API call.

 Does 3DS affect the customer experience?

-In most cases, no. The majority of 3DS authentications complete via a "frictionless" flow where the cardholder sees nothing different.
-Only when the card issuer requires additional verification (a "challenge") will the customer need to take action, such as entering a one-time code.
+Usually not.
+Most authentications complete frictionlessly — the cardholder sees nothing different.
+Only when the issuer requires a challenge will the customer need to take action (e.g. enter a one-time code).

-It depends on your rejectChallenges configuration.
-If the failed status is in your rejection list, no token is returned.
-If not, you'll receive the token along with the 3DS results, and you can decide server-side whether to proceed.
+It depends on rejectChallenges.
+If the failed status is in the list, no token is returned.
+Otherwise you receive the token plus the 3DS results and can decide server-side whether to proceed.

 Is 3DS required?

-3DS is not required for all transactions, but it is strongly recommended for card-not-present payments.
-In some regions (such as the EU under PSD2/SCA regulations), 3DS or equivalent strong customer authentication is mandatory.
-3DS can also reduce chargebacks and shift fraud liability away from the merchant.
+Not for all transactions, but strongly recommended for card-not-present.
+In some regions (e.g. EU under PSD2/SCA), 3DS or equivalent strong customer authentication is mandatory.

 What card brands support 3DS?

-Visa, Mastercard, American Express, and Discover all support 3DS authentication through PAAY.
-Support for additional networks may be available — contact PAAY for details.
+Visa, Mastercard, American Express, and Discover all support 3DS through PAAY.